approov/quickstart-ios-swift-urlsession/README.md

 ![Add Package Dependency](readme-images/AddPackage.png)

-Enter the repository`https://github.com/approov/approov-service-urlsession.git` into the search box.
+Enter the repository `https://github.com/approov/approov-service-urlsession.git` into the search box.
 You will then have to select the relevant version you wish to use.
 To do so, select the `Exact Version` option and enter a specific option you require or use the latest available `tag`, which should be selected for you.

 Once you click `Add Package` the last step will confirm the package product and target selection.
 The `approov-service-urlsession` is actually an open source wrapper layer that allows you to easily use Approov with `URLSession`.
 This has a further dependency to the closed source [Approov SDK](https://github.com/approov/approov-ios-sdk).

+For linking ApproovURLSession dynamically, use the alternative package URL `https://github.com/approov/approov-service-urlsession-dynamic.git` in the *Add Package* dialog's search box instead and proceed as described above.
+After adding the package, make sure the dynamic framework is bundled with the app and is available at runtime: In your app's project settings, select the target for your app.
+In the *General* tab, go to the *Frameworks, Libraries, and Embedded Content* section.
+Next to `ApprooURLSession`, set `Embed & Sign` in the *Embed* column.

 Alternatively, use `cocoapods` and add the package dependencies similar to how they are used in the example `shapes-app/Podfile` in this repository.